trademark attorney

 Avoiding Infringement Issues

-Having a federal trademark registration provides you with the legal presumption of ownership of the trademark, as mentioned above.
+Having a federal trademark registration provides you with the legal presumption that you own the trademark, as previously mentioned.
 This can be very useful if someone accuses you of trademark infringement.
-The registration also makes it easier to establish your “priority” in the trademark (in other words, it helps to prove the date on which you acquired rights).
-For federal trademark registration rights, your rights date back to the date your application was filed.
+The registration also makes it easier to establish your “priority” in the trademark.
+In other words, it helps to prove the date on which you acquired trademark rights.

 By registering your trademark you can put others on notice and hopefully prevent them from adopting a similar mark.
 In addition, registration of your trademark can also prevent others from registering confusingly similar marks.
 When the Trademark Office reviews an application, it will issue a rejection if the trademark is too similar to a trademark that is already registered.
 This may also persuade the owner to look into a different trademark altogether.